elm-lang/elm-package/README.md

 }
 ```

+You can also use command `elm-get init` for initializing basic
+`elm_dependencies.json` in console interactively.

 A couple important notes for filling in these fields for your project are:

   * Keep the `summary` under 80 characters.